-- 2012 Agora University was co-founded by Dr. Emmanuel Gergis and Rev. Fr.
-Michael Sorial in 2012 as a venue for engaging the Oriental Orthodox Christian tradition and the Humanities. - 2013 H.H.
+- 2012 -In October 2012, the institution was founded as (St. Cyril of Alexandria Orthodox Christian Society) with a mission of engaging the heritage of the Oriental Orthodox Christian tradition with the Humanities to address contemporary challenges. - 2013 In June 2013, H.H.
 Pope Tawadros II of the Coptic Orthodox Church and H.H.
-Patriarch Ignatius Aphrem II of the Syriac Orthodox Church granted their blessings for the Mission and activities of the University. - 2014 Agora began cooperation with the Alexandria School Journal publishing its first academic journal in English and helped establish the Alexandria School Foundation in Egypt. - 2015 His Grace Bishop Epiphanius (of blessed memory) of the Monastery of St. Macarius in Scetis, Egypt became the President of the Advisory Board. - 2016 Mr. Naguib Sawiris became the Chairman of the Boards of Agora University. - 2019 Agora University's degree programs were fully accredited in the European Union. - 2023 Agora University was fully accredited in the USA by the Distance Education Accrediting Commission (DEAC). - 2024 Agora University is now certified to operate in Virginia by the State Council of Higher Education for Virginia (SCHEV), effective September 17, 2024.
+Ignatius Aphrem II of the Syriac Orthodox Church granted their blessings for the Mission and activities of the University.
+2014 In August 2014, Agora University began collaboration with the Alexandria School Journal Board and helped establish the Alexandria School Foundation in Egypt. - 2015 In March 2015, the institution changed its name to Holy Transfiguration College (HTC), and H.G.
+Bishop Epiphanius (of blessed memory) of the Monastery of St. Macarius in Egypt became the first President of the Advisory Board. - 2016 In September 2016, Mr. Naguib Sawiris became the Chairman of the University Boards. - 2017- In March 2017, the institution was renamed Agora University, designating HTC as the College of History, Philosophy, and Religion. - 2019 In November 2019, Agora University degree programs were fully accredited in the European Union through our collaboration with Universidad Católica San Antonio de Murcia (UCAM). - 2023 In January 2023, Agora University was fully accredited in the United States by the Distance Education Accrediting Commission (DEAC). - 2024 -In September 2024, Agora University was certified to operate in the Commonwealth of Virginia and offer non-religious degrees by the State Council of Higher Education for Virginia (SCHEV). - 2025 In February 2025, the Naguib Sawiris School of Business was approved as a division of Agora University to offer the Master of Business Administration (MBA) program.